Aboriginal Allied Health Network (AAHN)

 The forum agenda is set by the Network members and by the Aboriginal Allied Health Network Steering Committee.
 Topics of interest include, but are not limited to selfcare, leadership, intergenerational trauma, racism and lateral violence, social and emotional wellbeing.

-The next forum will be held on Wednesday 12 May 2021.
-Due to the COVID-19 pandemic this forum will be held virtually.
+The next forum will be held on 19 October 2022, 9am - 3:30pm in Sydney (location TBC).
 Forum details will be shared with the network members closer to the date.

 Senior Program Officer - Allied Health